 As I pondered on what to write this first post about, the issue of maternal guilt came up.
 As someone who went to a catholic school for eight years, I am quite familiar with the concept of guilt.
 However, the mama guilt is a whole different animal.
 All moms feel it, at some point or another, and we all have our reasons.
 Mine strikes daily and most related to work.

 You see, I am a physician, and when the time came to choose my specialty, I chose one of the most demanding specialties.
 I chose pediatric intensive care medicine.
 During those younger days, I only thought of all the children I could save.
 I forgot to think about my future children.
-So now I work many nights, many week-ends and because I think it is important to always have a plan B, I became a certified health coach and recently joined a tech company and began doing network marketing.
+So now I work many nights, many week-ends and because I think it is important to always have a plan B, I became a certified health coach and started a side health and fitness business.

 The truth is that I always want to keep my options open in case this medicine thing doesn’t work out.
 Healthcare has changed so much over the past 10-15 years and it will continue to evolve, likely not for the better, so I think it best to always have an escape route.

 I thought once I finished my training the hours would get better.
 I would be able to make my own schedule and have greater flexibility.
 Well, now I have more work than I did as a trainee, more responsibility and I still have to stay in the hospital 5-6 nights a month.

 I came to realize the problem with my chosen profession a little over 7 years ago, when this little pink bundle of joy came to my life and life as I knew it came to a screeching halt.
 I know everyone always talks about how children change you, but I really did not expect it to hit me like a ton of bricks.
 My entire perspective changed.